GluuFederation/cloud-native-edition/helm/README.md

         config:
           enabled: false
       ```
+        NOTE!
+If FQDN is registered, no need to disable these services
     - Install the chart by running
     `helm install --name <release-name> -f values.yaml .`

   ### GCE

-    2 Options from here.
+  Two options from here.
-    1. ### Domain Name not registred
+  1. #### Domain Name not registred

   #### Important

   Get the `loadBalancerIP` or external IP.
 Wait till the loadBalancer is provisioned and get the IP address by running.
       `kubectl get svc <release-name>-nginx-ingress-controller --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`

   - Map the IP address with a domain name.
 One can check out this article [here](https://medium.com/@kungusamuel90/custom-domain-name-mapping-for-k8s-on-gcp-4dc263b2dabe) as a reference guide.
     - Update `loadBalancerIP` value in `values.yaml` file.
           - `nginx-ingress.controller.service.loadBalancerIP`
           - `nginx-ingress.metrics.service.loadBalancerIP`